Skip to main content

 Enrollment through community organizations

-Program scope
+Program overview

 Some groups currently have access to transit subsidies like student fare cards or senior fare cards.
-By providing a subsidy program for adults experiencing poverty, this program aims to narrow the gap and support increased mobility for a greater proportion of Philadelphians.
+By providing a subsidy program for adults experiencing poverty, this program aims to narrow the gap and support increased mobility for a greater number of Philadelphians.

 Top